IT-forward/js-obj-meal-maker/README.md

 6. Now, we’re going to need another function which will allow us to get a random dish from a course on the menu, which will be necessary for generating a random meal.

    Create a method inside the `menu` object called `.getRandomDishFromCourse()`.
 It will take in one parameter which is the `courseName`.
-As you may already assumed
+As you may already assumed:
    1. It should get all dishes from appropriate `courseName` inside `_courses` property
    2. Randomly pick one of them
    3. Return it.